Home

 Did you know that, in some cases, military retirement pay awarded to a servicemember after leaving the military can be reduced?
 Military members are entitled to draw their retirement pay for life, but it is subject to reduction or recalculation under certain circumstances after a service member transitions to the civilian world.
 Can the DoD… Read more »

-Department of Veterans Affairs Announces Abortion Ban
+Department of Veterans Affairs Codifies Abortion Ban

 In late 2025, the Department of Veterans Affairs announced an almost complete ban on abortion services and abortion counseling for veterans and their dependents.
 This decision was announced as being “effective immediately,” ending access to VA healthcare services and referral options for abortion previously available, including for cases of rape or incest.